CamStan/test-docs/unifyfs-docs/docs/examples.rst

 ********

 There are several examples_ available on ways to use UnifyFS.
-These examples build into static and GOTCHA versions (pure POSIX versions coming soon) and are also used as a form of :doc:`intregraton testing <testing>`.
+These examples build into static, GOTCHA, and pure POSIX (not linked with UnifyFS) versions depending on how they are linked.
+Several of the example programs are also used in the UnifyFS :doc:`intregraton testing <testing>`.

 Examples Locations
 ==================